 Food Preservation and Safety Helpline

-An educator or a trained volunteer can answer your questions about food safety and food preservation issues Monday through Friday 9am – 4pm, at 564-397-5366.
-Please leave a message and they will return your call.
+Call for food safety and food preservation issues Monday through Friday 9am – 4pm, at 564-397-5366.
+Please leave a message and your call will be returned.
 National Food Safety and Nutrition Hotlines offer additional assistance.